ka9cql/allstar/README.md

 * To run this software on any "non-Allstar" (or, more correctly, any non-Arch Linux-based Allstar) system, try the following changes -

-1) Substitute your Linux distribution's package manager (yum, apt-get, etc) in steps 5 and 6
+1) Substitute your Linux distribution's package manager (yum, apt-get, etc) for the Arch Linux "pacman" package manager mentioned above.
-2) Substitute your webserver's content-source directory (/var/www/html, etc.) in step 14, and use a corresponding URL in steps 19 and 21
+2) Substitute your webserver's content-source directory (/var/www/html, etc.) in step 15, and adjust the URLs used to display the webpages above to match

 - Mike, KA9CQL